 Contact Managing Director Alyssa Perna for additonal information!
 Alyssa@IngenuityCleveland.org

 Featured Projects: Ingenious Spaces

-Dominion Energy East Ohio Campus
+Dominion Energy Ohio Campus

-In 2020, Ingenuity Cleveland was commissioned to replace the artwork located at the Cleveland-based Dominion East Ohio campus located in the St. Clair Superior neighborhood.
+In 2020, Ingenuity Cleveland was commissioned to replace the artwork located at the Cleveland-based Dominion Energy Ohio campus located in the St. Clair Superior neighborhood.
 Seeking to create a connection to the neighborhood and community surrounding the campus, Ingenuity called for local artists to submit their works to be considered for this project.
 If their works aligned with Dominion's overall goal of connecting the community to their East 55th Street campus, artists were provided with a cash award for their works.
 Dominion Energy places focus on human needs, environmental stewardship, education, and community vitality.
 Over 85 locally-produced, original works are now on display at the Cleveland campus.
 Check out the artists and some of their works below!